What Is a Compound Interest Calculator?

 Why is my result different from a bank or brokerage projection?

-Different tools may assume different deposit timing, use APY vs APR, include fees, taxes, or use variable rates.
-This calculator uses a simplified fixed-rate model for clarity.
+Different tools may use different assumptions about APY vs APR, deposit timing, fees, taxes, promotional rates, or variable returns.
+This page uses a simplified fixed-rate model for clarity.

 Can compound interest apply to debt as well?

 Yes.
-Many credit cards and some loans compound interest, which can cause balances to grow faster than expected.
-If you want to see how loan payments and total interest work, try the Loan Payment Calculator.
+Credit cards and some loans can compound interest, which can make balances grow faster than expected.
+To explore debt payments, try the Loan Payment Calculator.

-Note: This calculator is for educational purposes only and does not provide financial advice.
+Note: This calculator is for educational purposes only and does not provide financial, tax, or investment advice.